DPI: Ensuring Strict Differential Privacy for Infinite Data Streaming: Related Work

 \section{Related Work}

 \textbf{Data Streaming with DP.} Since the early studies on the private data streaming \cite{10.1145/882082.882086,chandrasekaran2002streaming}, DP models were proposed to protect the streaming data.
 Ebadi et al. \cite{10.1145/2676726.2677005} proposed a personalized DP for dynamically adding records to the database.
 Meanwhile, Liu et al. \cite{10.1145/2792838.2800191} also proposed personalized DP with the weighted posterior sampling to reduce the extra Gaussian noise to the parameter space.
 To further apply DP to streaming data, many works \cite{bolot2013private, 10dwork2010differential,mir2011pan,chan2012differentially,chan,pegasus,wang2016rescuedp} focus on continuously publishing statistics computed over events.
 Chan et al. \cite{chan} propose several methods that can handle binary streams of different users over potential infinite streams.
 Several works \cite{pegasus, perrier2018private, wang} follow a similar idea of applying partition algorithms to handle numeric values in the streaming data.
 However, event-level privacy is not strong enough to prevent sensitive data.
 Later, Kellaris et al. \cite{10.14778/2732977.2732989} proposed the $w$-event privacy to protect event sequence occurrence in $w$ timestamps.
 This notion converges to user-level privacy when $w$ is set to infinite, but the noise would be unbounded.
 Aiming to achieve user-level DP, FAST \cite{fan2013adaptive} was proposed to release real-time statistics without full DP infinite data stream.
+Dong et al. \cite{10179466} propose continual observation mechanisms for various fundamental functions under user-level differential privacy without requiring a priori restrictions on the data.

 \subhead{Query Boosting with DP} Boosting has been widely used for improving the accuracy of learning algorithms \cite{schapire1998improved}.
 There are also many algorithms that boost the DP results.
 In \cite{practicalprivacy}, they combined private learning with DP, using learning theory to comprehend database probabilities, potentially enhancing DP's distortion reduction.
 For general counting queries, Dwork et al. proposed a base synopsis generator \cite{dwork2009complexity}, and also constructs an appropriate base synopsis generator for any set of low-sensitivity queries (not just counting queries) \cite{dwork2010boosting}.
 These well-designed synopsis generators can significantly boost the utility of DP results.
 Recall that our synopsis generator significantly differs from them to support infinite data streaming.